A Bayesian semiparametric Archimedean copula: Numerical studies

 For the Clayton copula we have two choices of $\theta$, $-0.8$ and $1$.
 The first choice, $\theta=-0.8$, corresponds to a generator that is not strict, that is, $\varphi^{-1}(t)>0$ for $t\in[0,5/4]$, and $\varphi^{-1}(t)=0$ for $t>5/4$.
 This is an interesting challenge because our model defined only strict generators.
 The settings with smallest supremum norm, Log-$0.5$ with $K=10$, produces the 95\% credible interval for $\kappa_\tau$ closest to the true value, however it does not achieve the largest LPML.
 The inconsistency of the GOF measures might be due to the non strictness feature of the true generator.
 Moreover, if we look at the graphs of the posterior estimates of $h(t)$ and $\varphi^{-1}(t)$ (Figure \ref{fig:clay_08}), for larger values of $t$ the true functions lie outside of our posterior estimates.
 For $\theta=1$, the best model is obtained with a Log-$6$ partition of size $10$.
 In this case, posterior estimates of functions $h(t)$ and $\varphi^{-1}(t)$ with the best fitting (Figure \ref{fig:clay1}), contain the true functions.

 For the AMH copula we have two values of $\theta$, $-0.7$ and $0.7$.
-The best fitting consistently chosen by the three GOF criteria is obtained with a Log-$6$ and Log-$1$ partitions of size $K=10$, respectively for the two values of $\theta$.
+The best fitting chosen by at least two of the three GOF criteria is obtained with a Log-$6$ and Log-$1$ partitions of size $K=10$, respectively for the two values of $\theta$.
 Posterior estimates of functions $h(t)$ and $\varphi^{-1}(t)$ with the best fitting are shown in Figures \ref{fig:amh_07} and \ref{fig:amh07}, respectively.
 In all cases the true functions lie within the 95\% credible intervals.

 For the Gumbel copula with $\theta=1.4$ we have an interesting behaviour.
 The true $h(t)$ function has the feature that $h(0)=\infty$.
-This represents a challenge for our model since we have imposed the constrain $(C3)$ which is equivalent to $h(0)=1$.
+This represents a challenge for our model since we have imposed the constraint $(C3)$ which is equivalent to $h(0)=1$.
 The highest LPML value is obtained with a Log-$7$ partition of size $K=10$, however the posterior 95\% credible interval for $\kappa_\tau$ does not contain the true value.
 On the other hand, the second best value of LPML is obtained with an Log-$3$ partition of size $10$, and in this case the 95\% credible interval for $\kappa_\tau$ does contain the true value.
 We select this latter as the best fitting.
 Posterior estimates of functions $h(t)$ and $\varphi^{-1}(t)$ are shown in Figure \ref{fig:gumbel14}.
 Recalling that the true hazard function goes asymptotically to infinity when $t\to 0$, therefore, for values close to zero the true $h(t)$ lies outside our posterior credible intervals, something similar happens in the estimates of the inverse generator.
 Apart from this, our posterior estimates are very good for $t>\epsilon$.

-An important learning from the previous examples is that increasing the partition size doe not necessarily implies a better fitting.
+An important learning from the previous examples is that increasing the partition size does not necessarily imply better fitting.